-into practice.
-These exercises will help solidify your understanding of how to combine data from related tables.
-We'll use a small, hypothetical database for an online store.
+Practice INNER JOIN queries that combine data from related tables.
+These exercises use a small database for an online store.

 This table stores information about registered customers.

-is the Primary Key (PK) for this table.2.
-Orders Table (Orders
+customer_id is the Primary Key (PK) for this table.2.
+Orders Table (Orders)

 This table logs customer orders.